- How is the University of the District of Columbia Community College connected to UDC?

 3. Who is in charge of the Community College?

 The Community College has a separate administrative structure from UDC within the university system.
-Dr. Calvin Woodland, Campus CEO/Executive Director, is currently leading the community college.
+Dr. Dianna Phillips, Campus CEO/Executive Director, is currently leading the community college.

 4. Where is the Community College located?